salcido/discogs-enhancer/readme.md

 * Marketplace Highlights
 * Marketplace Release Ratings
 * Notes Counter
+* See actual dates an item was added to your Collection/Wantlist
 * Random Item From Collection
 * Remove From Wantlist Shortcuts
 * See Release Durations